lonycell/grafana.v7/docs/sources/auth/overview.md

 org_role = Viewer
 ```

-If you change your organization name in the Grafana UI this setting needs to be updated to match the new name.
+If you change your organization name in the ThingSPIN UI this setting needs to be updated to match the new name.

 ### Basic authentication

-Basic auth is enabled by default and works with the built in Grafana user password authentication system and LDAP
+Basic auth is enabled by default and works with the built in ThingSPIN user password authentication system and LDAP
 authentication integration.

 To disable basic auth: